 Leave Teasers At The End Of The First In A Series

 Whilst completing your story conflict is important, you also need the possibility of further adventure open.
 If everything is resolved, and every thread is wrapped up neatly, then the story will be over.
 If the story is over, there’s no reason to come back.

-In Lilly Prospero And The Magic Rabbit, the story conflict is Lilly Prospero seeking to find her place in the world and learn to get control of a powerful magic.
-As around her, people compete for her attention, she has to work out who is loyal to her, and who wants to use her for her magic.t
+In Lilly Prospero And The Magic Rabbit, the story conflict is Lilly Prospero seeking to find her place in the world.
+She has to learn to get control of a powerful magic.
+Around her, people compete for her attention.
+She has to work out who is loyal to her, and who wants to use her for her magic.

 The end of the story sees Lilly having concluded who she trusts and why, and left behind those she doesn’t.
 She has completed her story, severed ties with her enemies, and chosen her place in the world.